vaticle/web-infrastructure/README.md

 This repository has two modules `vault` and `nomad`.

 **NOTE:** All the following code assumes you have GCP credentials set up in your shell.
 To set up the credential, export `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to your GCP credential file.
+Please access the GCP console [here](https://console.cloud.google.com/), and the project name is `vaticle-web-prod`.

 ### Vault

 Vault is used for storing passwords, ssl certificates and so on.
 This is used across the entire web arena including the nomad infrastructure, so it must be set up prior to everything.
+We only need to deploy Vault if it doesn't already exist (in the cloud) or upgrade.

 #### Deployment